30 year old Jasmeet “Jassi” Singh shares his journey about coming out of the closet 12 years back as a Sikh in Mumbai.

 On hearing this, we further ventured into a conversation about their reaction to Jassi coming out to them

-“I came out when I was 18 to my father first.
-Surpringly, he was very accepting and supportive.
-I wanted him to ease up to my mother regarding my sexuality.
+“I came out when I was 18.
+I came out to my Father first.
+My father pretty much accepted it.
+I wanted him to ease up to my mother.
 That failed.
 My mother did not take it very well.
-She always dreamt of me getting married and having kids.
+My mother always dreamt of me getting married and having kids.
 She told me that I need to be sure before starting to tell everyone that I was gay”

 “There was no difference in the way they treated me before and after coming out.
 They gradually accepted me for who I was”

 Having been out for 12 years now, he shares what it was like to come out in 2004.